Leo Hannan: Murder of Frederick Stade and imprisonment

 On the early morning of 11 August 1950, Hannan was at the Wellington Railway Station when he was confronted by the 54-year-old nightwatchman Frederick Andrew Stade, apparently over the use of the station's toilet.
 In response, Hannan attacked him with an iron bar and beat Stade to death before fleeing the station, only to be arrested hours later.
 At the time of his arrest, he still had blood spots on his face, left hand and shoes, and even a small piece of flesh above the cuff of his trousers.
 Hannan attempted to explain that the blood supposedly originated from a persistent nosebleed he had had over the last four days, but this was not believed and he was subsequently charged with Stade's murder.

-At his murder trial, Hannan was found guilty and sentenced to life imprisonment, with the presiding Justice Humphrey O'Leary describing the murder as "particularly cruel and vicious".
+At his murder trial, Hannan was found guilty and sentenced to life imprisonment, with hard labour with the presiding Justice Humphrey O'Leary describing the murder as "particularly cruel and vicious".
+Had Hannan committed his final murder a few months later, he would've faced execution, as New Zealand reinstated capital punishment in December 1950.

 Confessions, death and aftermath

 After his conviction, Hannan was detained at the Auckland Prison in Paremoremo, where he worked at the prison quarry.
 Aside from a short-lived prison escape in the mid-1950s, he remained there until his eventual cancer diagnosis in 1962.
 Around June of that year, he contacted his former lawyer, George Israel Joseph, and gave details to the previous three murders.
 After his passing, Joseph wrote a book about unsolved murders in 1982, in which he wrote down the confessions in great detail, but referred to Hannan simply by "X".
 A few years after the book's publication, a policeman by the name of Sherwood Young read it and contacted Joseph to ask about the client's name, with the latter revealing him to be Hannan.
 Subsequently, Young revealed all of this information after writing a biographical article on Annie Smyth's life, noting that it was highly unlikely that any comparisons of Hannan's fingerprints and that of those found at the crime scene had been done.

 As of April 2022, the murders of the Smyths sisters and Brunton officially remain unsolved.
 Hannan's confessions have neither been definitively confirmed nor ruled out, and he remains a suspect in their killings.

+In November 2023, the murders were reported to be solved.